AikoKiss/AikoKiss/README.md

 - 👀 I’m interested in VR gloves and all z fun stuffs
 - 🌱 Founder and CEO of Limeneer Labs
 - 💞️ I’m collaborating with Val's Projects
-- 📫 How to reach me?, I got discord!
-Aikokiss#0001
+- 📫 How to reach me?, I got discord! kissaikoyou

 <!---
 AikoKiss/AikoKiss is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.